Minimax Optimal Estimation of Stability Under Distribution Shift: Introduction

 We use the Kullback-Leibler (KL) divergence to quantify the notion of closeness between probability distributions.
 For a $\sigma$-finite measure $\mu$ such that $Q, P \ll \mu$, the KL divergence is

 If $Q$ is not absolutely continuous with respect to $P$, we have $\dkl{Q}{P} = \infty$.
 Formally, the stability $I_y(P)$ at threshold $y \ge \E_{P}[\rv]$ is defined as

 For simplicity, we omit the dependence on the threshold $y$ and often write $I(P)$ or $I$.
-As we detail in Section~\ref{section:approach}, a dual reformulation of the minimization problem~\eqref{eqn:primal} shows the optimal solution $Q\opt$---the smallest adversarial distribution shift---is given by an exponential tilt $\frac{dQ\opt}{dP} \propto \exp(\lambda\opt \rv)$, where $\lambda\opt$ is the optimal dual variable that grows with $y$.
-Thus, the stability $I_y(P)$ measures the tail performance of the data-generating system $P$ around the threshold $y$.
+As we detail in Section~\ref{section:approach}, a well-known dual reformulation of the minimization problem~\eqref{eqn:primal}~\cite[Theorem 5.2]{DonskerVa76} shows the optimal solution $Q\opt$---the smallest adversarial distribution shift---is given by an exponential tilt $\frac{dQ\opt}{dP} \propto \exp(\lambda\opt \rv)$, where $\lambda\opt$ is the optimal dual variable that grows with $y$.
+Thus, the stability $I_y(P)$ measures the tail performance of the data-generating system $P$ around the threshold $y$, and was proposed by~\citet{LemaitreSeArBoGaIo15, BachocGaHaLoRi23}.

 Comparisons of tail risk across multiple system designs are meaningful insofar as the risk criterion is interpretable.
-There is a significant body of work on tail risk measures, e.g., coherent risk measures~\cite{ArtznerDeEbHe99, RockafellarUr00, Delbaen02, Rockafellar07} and other axiomatic definitions of tail risk~\cite{RuszczynskiSh06, RockafellarUrZa06}, and distributionally robust losses~\cite{BlanchetMu19, KuhnEsNgSh19, RahimianMe19, LiNaXi21, VanParysEsKu21, GaoKl22}.
-The two notions are closely related through duality~\cite{Rockafellar07, ShapiroDeRu09} and consider worst-case performance over a pre-defined set of distributions.
+There is a significant body of work on tail risk measures, e.g., coherent risk measures~\cite{ArtznerDeEbHe99, RockafellarUr00, Delbaen02, Rockafellar07} and other axiomatic definitions of tail risk~\cite{RuszczynskiSh06, RockafellarUrZa06}, and distributionally robust losses~\cite{BlanchetMu19, KuhnEsNgSh19, RahimianMe19, LiNaXi21, VanParysEsKu21, GaoKl22} that consider worst-case performance over a pre-defined set of distributions.
+The two notions are closely related through duality~\cite{Rockafellar07, ShapiroDeRu09}.
 Since the evaluation of tail risk requires the modeler to postulate a magnitude of anticipated distribution shift, a plausible choice remains one of the biggest challenges in operationalizing notions of tail risk.